zhaobaoping/bumo-sdk-go/doc/bumo-sdk-go.md

 11060|BlockNumber must bigger than 0.
 11062|Url cannot be empty.
 11063|ContractAddress and code cannot be empty at the same time.
-11064|OptType must between 0 and 2.
+11064|OptType must be between 0 and 2.
+11067|The signatures cannot be empty.
+11066|Fail to get token info.
 20000|System error.